Generic Name: lamivudine (la-MIV-ue-deen)

 - Cases of worsening liver disease have been reported when Epivir is stopped in patients with both HIV and HBV infection.
 Discuss any medicine changes with your doctor.

 - If you have HBV infection, your doctor will perform lab tests for several months after you stop taking Epivir.
 Some patients have had worsening HBV after stopping use of Epivir.
 Tell your doctor about any new or unusual symptoms that you notice after stopping treatment.

 - Diabetes patients - Epivir may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

 - Changes in body fat (eg, an increased amount of fat in the upper back, neck, breast, and trunk, and loss of fat from the legs, arms, and face) may occur in some patients taking Epivir.
 The cause and long-term effects of these changes are unknown.
 Discuss any concerns with your doctor.

-- Lab tests, including liver and kidney function tests, may be performed while you use Epivir.
+- Lab tests may be performed while you use Epivir.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Epivir with caution in CHILDREN; they may be more likely to experience certain side effects, including pancreas problems, wheezing, ear pain or swelling, or swollen lymph nodes.